azurecitadel/azurecitadel/content/network/privatelink/vnetintegration.md

 ### HTTP

-Click on the HTTP gadget and curl the default page, <http://ipinfo.io/ip>.
+Click on the HTTP tab at the top of the Inspector Gadget webpage.

+ Curl the default page, <http://ipinfo.io/ip>.
+This page will display the source IP address, so you know where the traffic is coming from.

 ![Default outbound IP](/network/privatelink/images/outboundDefault.png)